Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 You must be aware of IP leaks; if not, you can see detailed information here.

-IP leak is also associated with a VPN connection, and the VPN with IP leak is of no use.
+IP leak is also associated with a VPN connection, and the VPN with an IP leak is useless.
 Also, such VPNs could be a real threat to your privacy.

 • Go to the IP leak Test page and check your real-time IP address without a VPN